RunestoneInteractive/RunestoneServer/thinkcspy/source/SimplePythonData/ValuesandDataTypes.rst

     print("""And so is this.""")

 So the Python language designers usually chose to surround their strings by single quotes.
-What do think would happen if the string already contained single quotes?
+What do you think would happen if the string already contained single quotes?

 When you type a large integer, you might be tempted to use commas between